smartscripts-nl/dynamic-xray/README.md

 ## About the code

 * DX is added by patching the stock KOReader code, so you don't have to modify the code of the basic KOReader version.
-* The DX plugin is structured to resemble a MVC structure:
+* The DX plugin is structured to resemble an MVC structure:
     * M = XrayModel > data handlers: XrayDataLoader, XrayFormsData, XraySettings, XrayTappedWords and XrayViewsData ( extensions)
     * V = XrayUI, and XrayDialogs and XrayButtons (extensions)